Single Band si5351 Digital VFO

 Introduction

-It was hardly more than a couple of hours after I finished my full-featured si5351 VFO with its Nokia LCD
+It was no more than a couple of hours after I finished my full-featured si5351 VFO with its Nokia LCD display

-about if I chop out the dual VFO features?
-Can I do everything
+chop out the dual VFO features?
+Can I do everything necessary with just

-necessary with just an 8-pin processor?"
-Just how small could I get an
+Just how small could I get an si5351-based VFO/BFO?

 Features